Academic ranks in Finland

 The following are academic ranks in the Finnish higher education system.
 There are a specific number of posts, which can be applied to when they are vacated or established.

 Professors

 Finland's system is similar to the traditional German system in that there is a limited number of posts for professors (professori), who head research groups, and take part in administration in addition to lecturing and thesis supervision.
 Fulfillment of a professor's post often requires that the previous professor has retired.
 Traditionally, there was no assistant / associate / full professor career track, nor an official "tenure track".
 The title of apulaisprofessori ("assistant professor") was retired in 1998, but reintroduced in 2010.

 Qualifications for a professor's position are a doctoral degree and an extensive independent publication and teaching record.
-It is typical, but not mandaratory, for the newly recruited professors to hold the title of docent.
+It is typical, but not mandatory, for the newly recruited professors to hold the title of docent.

 Honorary

 In Finland, Professori can, in addition to denoting an academic rank, also be an honorary title, awarded usually to heads of certain research organisations as well as to particularly distinguished creative professionals by the President upon recommendation of the Title Board of the Prime Minister's Office.